Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 Suggestion:

-1. Try repositioning enzymes and metabolites by clicking and dragging the terms;
+1. Try to better reposition enzymes and metabolites by simply clicking and dragging the terms;

 2. Try replacing the names in the code to produce another metabolic cycle, such as the urea cycle.